espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Rallying Cry.md

 * * *

 You call out to your allies and push them to give their all in combat.
 All allies within 30 feet that can hear you gain a number of temporary Hit Points equal to your level.
-In addition, these allies become [[Quickened]] for 1 minute but can only use the extra action to Step, Stride, or Strike.
+In addition, these allies become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] for 1 minute but can only use the extra action to Step, Stride, or Strike.